 A worker must consult a health care provider when they sustain an injury or disease arising out of and during the course of their employment.
-The initial health care provider that a worker consults must be the nearest appropriate provider.
+The worker's health care provider must be the nearest appropriate provider.
 If more than one appropriate health care provider is available within a reasonable distance, the worker may choose among them.

-In the majority of cases, the WSCC accepts the health care providers chosen by a worker.
-However, in certain cases the WSCC may not approve a worker's initial choice of health care provider if the chosen health care provider impeded or deliberately did not cooperate in a worker's recovery.
+In the majority of cases, the WSCC accepts the initial health care providers chosen by a worker.
+However, the WSCC may not approve a worker's initial choice of health care provider if the chosen health care provider previously impeded or deliberately did not cooperate in a worker's recovery.
 In these cases the WSCC will inform the worker and assist them in choosing a health care provider that will cooperate in their recovery.